Doing your research for your next mattress?

-Individuals reviews do very little help into what the mattress will do for you and your partner.
+Individuals reviews do very little help in what the mattress will do for you and your partner.

-E.g 5 reviews all saying the store have terrible after sale support.
+E.g 5 reviews all saying the store has terrible after-sale support.

 20 reviews all saying the mattress is too thin.

-15 reviews saying deliveries are much later than agreed date.
+15 reviews saying deliveries are much later than the agreed date.

 These are some information that you could keep in mind to manage expectation from this particular store or brand.

 #6 Don’t be too cheap on a mattress

 To a certain extent, you get what you pay for.

 According to the Choice magazine, the price range which provides most consumer satisfaction is between $500 – $1500.

 Given your body is going to be laying on the mattress at least a couple hours each night for roughly the next 8-10 years.